nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ```html
 <p><a href="#ref" role="doc-backlink">Go to the note reference.</a></p>
 ```

+Section 5.2.5 of this document contains language specific backlink texts.

 Note references are not to be marked up with `<sup>`.
 This is handled by the default CSS provided by the Ordering Agency.